AlexKizer/challenger/README.md

     challenger.checkWhitelist(codeString, whitelist);
     challenger.checkBlacklist(codeString, blacklist);
     challenger.checkSnippets(codeString, snippets);
-Where `codeString` is a string of JavaScript code, and
-    * `whitelist`/`blacklist` are arrays of string from the statement vocabulary list below
-    * `snippets` is an array of JavaScript code snippets (see below)
+Where `codeString` is a string of JavaScript code, `whitelist`/`blacklist` are arrays of string from the statement vocabulary list below, and `snippets` is an array of JavaScript code snippets (see below)

 ## statement vocabulary
 The following statements have been tested to work: